cesaregarza/SplatTopConfig/argocd/README.md

 ## Overview

-SplatTop uses ArgoCD for automated, declarative deployment management across multiple environments.
-This configuration supports:
+SplatTop uses ArgoCD for declarative deployment management.
+This config repo currently drives the production environment only and provides:

-- **Multi-environment deployment** (dev, staging, prod)
-- **Automated sync** with self-healing for non-production
-- **Manual sync** for production deployments (safety gate)
+- **Manual-sync production deployments** (safety gate)
-- **RBAC** for developer and admin roles
+- **RBAC** scoped to administrators (`splattop-admins`)
 - **Helm-based** deployment using the charts in `/helm/splattop`

 ## Directory Structure